 As a liberal representative for Wisconsin Baldwin has served on a variety of government committees on subjects such as aging, the budget, homeland security, and healthcare.

-While serving as a representative for Mississippi Hinson resigned from Congress in 1981after being arrested for performing same-sex sexual acts.
+While serving as a representative for Mississippi, Hinson resigned from Congress in 1981 after being arrested for performing same-sex sexual acts.
 It was later revealed that in 1976 Hinson had also been charged with what the Associated Press referred to as an “obscene act.”
-After divorcing his wife Hinson became a gay activist and from AIDS at the age of 53.
+After divorcing his wife Hinson became a gay activist and passed away from AIDS at the age of 53.